shinytinyninja/MackenzieBot/README.md

 # MackenzieBot
 ## Welcome!!

-MackenzieBot was initally built as a way for us to keep track of item prices of certian lots that caught our intrest.
-Who doesn't love an extremely competitive online bidding war dominated by robots?
-AARRGH!!
-Our bot only monitors these prices and does not bid for us.
+MackenzieBot was initally built as a way for us to keep track of item prices from a local auction house.
+We found that these auctions, which often deal with thousands of items, took too much of our time to parse through and keep up to date with item prices.
+As such, we created a program in Python to fulfill our goals.

-This bot, written in the python language, uses tkinter for its GUI, and htmpParser and BeautifulSoup to aquire and process the data.
+This program, written in the Python language, uses Tkinter for its GUI, and htmpParser and BeautifulSoup to aquire and process the data.

 ## Launcher.py
     - Houses majority of the code needed to run the Tkinter GUI